vijoy-sunil/Engine/Core/readme.md

 > `VkFramebuffer` binds a `VkImageView` with an attachment

-> `VkRenderpass` defines which attachment will be drawn into
+> `VkRenderPass` defines which attachment will be drawn into

 > `VkFramebuffer` + `VkRenderPass` defines the render target